Pure connection formalism for gravity: Feynman rules and the graviton-graviton scattering: Introduction

 One of the conclusions of this paper is that the gauge-theoretic approach \cite{Krasnov:2011up} to GR (and more general gravity theories) works, in the sense that it can be used to reproduce the known GR results.
 We also compute the helicity-violating scattering amplitudes that are zero in GR, but are present in a general member of our family of theories, thus confirming their parity-violating nature.

 However, we hope to be able to convince the reader in a much stronger statement.
 Thus, not only the gauge-theoretic description of GR is equivalent (at tree level) to the standard one, but it is actually a significantly more efficient tool for practical calculations than the description based on the Einstein-Hilbert action.
 In particular, we shall see that the free theory looks considerably simpler in the language of connections, with the gauge-fixed Lagrangian being of the $\phi\Box \phi$ type, and only a set of fields in a single irreducible component of the Lorentz group propagating.
 This should be contrasted with the situation in the metric-based GR, where both the tracefree and the trace part of the metric perturbation propagate, with different signs in front of the corresponding kinetic terms.
 Further, we shall see that in the connection formalism the interaction vertices contain much smaller number of terms as compared to the metric-based description.
 For instance we shall see that the GR cubic interaction vertex contains just 3 terms, of which just a single term is responsible for the graviton-graviton scattering amplitude.
 The simplicity of this cubic GR vertex figures even more prominently in the next paper on MHV amplitudes.
 One finds that computations that would be very difficult in the usual metric description are made easy by the use of the gauge theoretic framework.
 We will see that these significant simplifications are due to the fact that the conformal mode of the graviton, which is gauge in pure gravity, does not propagate in our formalism even off-shell.
+This simplifies in particular the interactions of the theory, and this in turn allows for computations that are unimaginable in the usual formalism.

 Let us also comment on parity and unitarity in the formalism that we develop.
 We shall see that parity of GR, while being a symmetry of the theory, is not manifest in our description, as it treats the two graviton helicities differently.
 Also, as was exhibited in \cite{Delfino:2012zy}, parity in our context is related to the operation of Hermitian conjugation.
 It is thus directly tied with the issue of the Lagrangian being Hermitian (something that is again not manifest in our approach), and therefore unitarity.
 In these aspects the formalism developed here is similar to the twistor description of Yang-Mills theory proposed in \cite{Witten:2003nn}, which also makes parity and unitarity not manifest.
 At the moment of writing this, we do not know whether this is just an accidental similarity or there is a more deep relation between our gauge-theoretic and the twistor approaches.